-Make delicious homemade Almond Pesto using toasted almonds, fresh basil, garlic, parmesan cheese, and olive oil that you can use on pizza, pasta, as a dipping sauce, and more!
+Make delicious homemade Almond Pesto using toasted almonds, fresh basil, garlic, parmesan cheese, and olive oil that you can use on pizza, pasta, a dipping sauce, and more!
 Almonds give this pesto a unique texture that works with everything.

 Making pesto at home is easier than you think, and this Almond Pesto recipe is no exception.
 You only need a handful of ingredients and a food processor or blender to get the most delicious and healthy sauce.
 Pesto is such a versatile condiment and can be used in many different dishes.